pymeasure/pymeasure/docs/dev/adding_instruments.rst

     from pymeasure.instruments.validators import strict_discrete_set, strict_range, truncated_range, truncated_discrete_set

 In many situations you will also need to process the return string in order to extract the wanted quantity or process a value before sending it to the device.
-The :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` and :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>` function also provide means to achieve this.
+The :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>`, :func:`Instrument.measurement <pymeasure.instruments.common_base.CommonBase.measurement>` and :func:`Instrument.setting <pymeasure.instruments.common_base.CommonBase.setting>` function also provide means to achieve this.

 In a restricted range
 ---------------------